jriguera/ansible-ironic-standalone/README.md

 # Requirements

-Just Ansible 2.0.
-Due to some nasty bugs in ansible 2, it is recommended update to the latest version, specially for running on Ubuntu Xenial.
+Ansible 2.1.
+See `requirements.txt`.

-There is no backwards compatibility with previous ansible versions, but it is safe run the roles against a previous installation deployed with  Ansible 1.9.
+There is no backwards compatibility with previous Ansible versions, but it is safe run the roles against a previous installation deployed with  Ansible 1.9.
 For the client playbooks `add-baremetal` and `del-baremetal` you also have to install the Ironic client package on the server where they will run.
 No local